-I am desperate for Ryan to prove his worth on the test and make it to the lottery phase.
+I am desperate for Ryan to make it to the lottery phase.
 Indeed, the whole move back to New Orleans from LaPlace, my refuge ever since Hurricane Katrina, has been about getting him into a good public school.

 I have gone to the Internet to read up on Lusher, Hynes and Audubon.
 I’ve applied to all three of them, but Lusher is my first choice.
 Reader comment about the admission process only heightens my fears.
 Commenters speak of “discriminatory” practices “loaded dice,” “special permissions” and “back-room deals.”
 They offer no proof, but the negatives stay with me.